וַיֹּ֣אמֶר מֹשֶׁ֔ה אֶל־כׇּל־עֲדַ֥ת בְּנֵֽי־יִשְׂרָאֵ֖ל לֵאמֹ֑ר זֶ֣ה הַדָּבָ֔ר אֲשֶׁר־צִוָּ֥ה יְהֹוָ֖ה לֵאמֹֽר׃”

 In 1912,Rav Kook wrote that we must become גאוני חסד ונדיבות-geniuses of compassion and generosity.
 We must cultivate: “the compassionate genius of a great giver-גאונות החסד של נדיב גדול.
-Acts of kindness and goodness are their soul’s commitment and the ornament of their life of the.
+Acts of kindness and goodness are their soul’s commitment and the crowning ornament of their life .
 They recognize the tremendous splendor of חסד-kindness in and of itself.
 This is even more precious and exalted than all the actual deeds of kindness and goodness that are carried out in action.”
 (Notebook 3:40)

 We must come to understand that חסד-kindness and compassion is the fundamental force of holiness: “Fortunate are we all if the light of compassion shines in us.
 Fortunate is the world; fortunate is humankind and fortunate is the nation when a vision of נדיבות גאונית-philanthropic genius appears in any of its children.

 The holy spirit of נדיבות-generous giving is life’s treasure.
 It treats all with a powerful equality.
 It breathes life into every individual soul in the nation, and adorns it with abiding beauty forever….